viccon/sturdyc/README.md

 ```

 Running this program, and looking at the logs, we'll see that the cache is able
-resolve all of the ids from these new goroutines without generating any
+to resolve all of the ids from these new goroutines without generating any
 additional requests even though we're picking IDs from different in-flight
-batches:
+requests:

 ```sh
 ❯ go run .